Honzapkcz/dogenuj/README.md

 We use our own installer instead of standard zips.
 Why?
 See #Contributing section.

-It doesn't do much, it can install, uninstall or show diagnostics and warnings if something feels off.
+They don't do much, they can install, uninstall or show diagnostics and warnings if something feels off.
 (if the folder isn't .minecraft or if there are already mods in mods folder)

 Shove one into your minecraft folder (or clone with repository) and run correspondingly.

-We supply `.ps1` for windows users (use the compiled `.exe` in Releases for painless experience) And `.sh` for Linux. (just `chmod +x installer.sh` and run it)
+~~We supply `.ps1` for windows users (use the compiled `.exe` in Releases for painless experience) And `.sh` for Linux. (just `chmod +x installer.sh` and run it)~~

-A new cross-compatible installer with more advanced interface in Lua is in development.
+A new cross-compatible installer with more advanced interface in Python is under deployement.

+And hopefully ready to use!
+We compile them for Linux and Windows and optionally supply raw .py files.

 ## A ~~little bit of~~ history